-Speakers at the sixth session, on Wednesday afternoon, included Rabbi Irving Miller, H. Leivick, Rabbi Philip Bern-stein and Israel Mereminski.
+Speakers at the sixth session, on Wednesday afternoon, included Rabbi Irving Miller, H. Leivick, Rabbi Philip Bernstein and Israel Mereminski.

-From the standpoint of most delegates, however, THE session was held Wednes-day evening.
-Dr. Silver read the com-plete text of the resolution on Palestine (printed in full in this issue).
-First mention of the phrase "Jewish Common-wealth" occasioned a spontaneous dem-onstration climaxed by the singing of Hatikyah Hatikvah.
+From the standpoint of most delegates, however, THE session was held Wednesday evening.
+Dr. Silver read the complete text of the resolution on Palestine (printed in full in this issue).
+First (printed in full in this issue).
+First mention of the phrase "Jewish Commonwealth" occasioned a spontaneous demonstration climaxed by the singing of Hatikvah.
 Many glanced furtively at Judge Proskauer, who rose with the throng and remained standing each time the Hatikvah was sung-and it was sung often.

 Every phrase in the resolution expressing a Zionist demand met with a tumultuous reception.
-The resolution was seconded by Mr. Monsky, speaking as a delegate from the floor of the Conference.
+The resolution was seconded by Mr. Monsky, speaking as a delegate from the floor of the Conference ference.

-Dr. Wise, presiding called for a vote: "All in favor raise their delegates' cards,"
+Dr. Wise, presiding called for a vote: "All in favor raise their delegates' cards."

 A sea of cards appeared, waving madly, subsiding only after repeated taps of the gavel.

 "All opposed . . . ?"

 On the platform Judge Proskauer quietly raised his card shoulder high.

-The delegates turned in their seats, craning their necks to locate other votes.
+The delegates turned in their seats, serving their needs to locate other. craning their necks to locate other votes.
 Far out in the middle of the big hall, three scattered cards were to be seen-saved for merciful anonymity by their distance from the platform.

-Wise declared the resolution Dr. adopted by "an overwhelming majority", but delegates rose in protest.
-"It was more than overwhelming," should M. J. Slonim of St. Louis, and Dr. Wise ruled that there were four negative votes.
+Dr. Wise declared the resolution adopted by "an overwhelming majority", but delegates rose in protest.
+"It was more than overwhelming," shouted M. J. Slonim of St. Louis, and Dr. Wise ruled that there were four negative votes. votes.